-1) Press the F1 key to select A and then DC appears on the screen.
+1) Press the A key and then DC appears on the screen.
 The unit on the main reading screen is mA.

-2) Press F3 key to switch to 10A measurement, the unit on the main reading screen is A.
+2) Press F2 key to switch to 10A measurement, the unit on the main reading screen is A.

 3) Insert the black lead into the COM banana jack input and the red lead into the 10A banana jack input.